IISkylineIII/kmer-graph-construction/README.md

 The graph is printed in the format:

 <node>: <neighbor1> <neighbor2> ...
-Where each line represents the outgoing edges from a (k-1)-mer node.

 ### Dependencies
 This implementation uses only standard Python libraries and requires: